 - Use persistent disks if you are running analyses that require low latency and high-throughput.

 b.)
-Object Storage: Google Cloud storage buckets are the most flexible and economical storage option.
+Object Storage: Google Cloud Storage (GCS) buckets are the most flexible and economical storage option.

 - Unlike persistent disks, Cloud Storage buckets are not restricted to the zone where your instance is located.